bioinfodlsu/hiv_hts_pipeline/README.md

 for the actual run.

 # Contact
 This is an ongoing work.
-If you have questions, concerns, issues, or suggestions, please contact: Anish Shrestha anish.shrestha@dlsu.edu.ph .
+If you have questions, concerns, issues, or suggestions, please contact:
+**Anish Shrestha,
+Bioinformatics Lab, De La Salle University Manila at anish.shrestha@dlsu.edu.ph** .